KITcii/smart-contract-dev-support/Architectural Patterns/Observer Pattern/README.md

 # Observer Pattern
 ## Context
-The Observer pattern is applicable to Ethereum smart contracts that are invoked by other contracts and updated by redeployment in the future.
-When a smart contract is deployed in an updated version, the contract has a new address.
-All calling contracts must update the address to reference the latest version of the smart contract.
+The Observer pattern is applicable to Ethereum smart contracts that are invoked by other contracts and updated by the deployment of another ver-sion in the future.
+When an Ethereum smart contract is deployed, the contract has a new address.
+In all calling contracts, the address must be updated to reference the latest version of the smart contract.

 ``Applies to: [] EOSIO    [X] Ethereum    [] Hyperledger Fabric``